Jas000n/BigData_CSGY6513_24Sp/README.md

 # BigData_CSGY6513_24Sp
 ## Introduction
-This project focuses on enhancing the efficiency of matrix multiplication across computational applications by benchmarking vector inner product estimation methods.
-We systematically evaluate various sketching techniques under different data conditions, aiming to optimize computational methodologies in scientific and engineering fields.
-This repository contains all the code, datasets, and documentation used in our analyses.
+This project centers on benchmarking vector inner product estimation methods, aiming to enhance computational efficiency in scientific and engineering applications.
+We provide a systematic evaluation of various sketching techniques under differing data conditions, focusing primarily on inner product estimation.
+The acceleration of matrix multiplication serves as an extension of our core study.
+This repository includes all the code, datasets, and documentation used in our analyses.

 ## Installation & Usage
 ### Install